frellwan/GPU_Week5/README.md

-# GPU_Week5
-CUDA at Scale for the Enterprise course project
+# CUDA at Scale for the Enterprise course project - GPU Week 5 Project

 ## Description